fedir/json_encode/Readme.md

 ## Installation

 golang 1.9+ should be installed.
-The environment installation is very simple : https://golang.org/doc/install
+Go environment is very simple to install : https://golang.org/doc/install

 To compile :